-Rare pocket globe with a diameter of 7 cm. held in the publisher’s shagreen case.
+Rare pocket globe with a diameter of 2.75 inches. / 7 cm. held in the publisher’s shagreen case.

-The globe consisting of 12 hand-coloured engraved gores and 2 polar caps, the top and bottom of the case each lined with 12 hand-coloured engraved half gores and a polar cap depicting the celestial hemisphere.
-The design after Moll’s 1710 pocket globe, updated with the latest discoveries such as California depicted correctly as a peninsula and Cook’s discoveries made visual in the adaptation of Australia and New Zealand.
-Also showing the tracks of Cook’s first voyage (incorrectly marked 1760 instead of 1770).
+The globe consists of 12 hand-coloured engraved gores and 2 polar caps, the top and bottom of the case each lined with 12 hand-coloured engraved half gores and a polar cap depicting the celestial hemisphere.
+The design after Moll’s 1710 pocket globe, updated with the latest discoveries, such as California depicted correctly as a peninsula and Cook’s discoveries made visual in the adaptation of Australia and New Zealand.
+Also shows the tracks of Cook’s first voyage (incorrectly marked 1760 instead of 1770).

 The globe is in fine condition.
 The case with the globe inside can’t close.
 The metal clasps from the case are missing.
 Some wear and cracks on the outside of the case.